labjack/I2C-AppNotes/Accelerometer-ADXL345/README.md

   <img src="https://raw.githubusercontent.com/labjack/I2C-AppNotes/master/Accelerometer-ADXL345/ADXL345-I2C-Connection-Diagram.JPG" width="258px" height="173px" alt="ADXL345 I2C Device Connection Diagram" title="ADXL345 Wiring Diagram">

 ##Configuring the LabJack I2C Bus:
 1. The 7-bit Slave Address is 0x53.
+This information is found in the datasheet and was configured by shorting SDO/ALT ADDRESS (pin 12) line to GND.

 2. Most of the included examples will connect the sensor's SCL line to pin 7 (FIO7) of the LabJack device.